 Appreciate fall’s wonderful display whether on land or water, via a hike, drive, boat ride and more.
 Use these expert tips to take a trip to six of the best leaf-peeping spots in America.

 1. Soak in the beauty on New England & Canadian leaf-peeping cruises

 Star foliage: Reddish-orange mountain maples; purple sumacs; gold and yellow hickory, poplars, birch, elms and ginkgoes; crimson and scarlet dogwood, sassafras, red oak and maples

 Peak overall color: Late September in the northern New England states of Maine and New Hampshire; around late October in the southern New England states of Connecticut, Massachusetts and Rhode Island

 Renowned for its Technicolor autumn display, New England is a leaf-peeper’s paradise, and Canada’s maples, red oaks, aspens and tamaracks are a sight to behold during the fall.
 A Canada and New England cruise provides the perfect setting for a peaceful foliage tour.
 (Plus, you can also view seaside villages, tour opulent mansions and learn about U.S. colonial history.)
 Itinerary highlights may include an exceptional fall foliage display at Boston Common and Public Garden, America’s oldest park; Frenchman Bay in Bar Harbor, Maine; Montreal Botanical Garden and Irving Nature Park in Saint John, New Brunswick.

 Book a voyage aboard any of the lines that cruise this region in the fall: Holland America, Princess, Royal Caribbean, Norwegian, Cunard, Carnival, Seabourn and Silversea are some options.
 Itineraries vary by length and route, and feature many ports of call.
 Embarkation homeports in the U.S. include New York, Boston and Baltimore, while Canadian sailings typically depart from Montreal and Quebec.

-As an example for pricing, a five-night round-trip voyage from New York on Regal Princess (Princess Cruises) at the end of October is $449 per person.
-Check out NEA Vacations for more cruise deals!
+As an example for pricing, a five-night round-trip voyage from New York on Regal Princess (Princess Cruises) at the end of October is $449 per person, as of this writing.
+Check out NEA Travel for more cruise deals!

 2. Leaf-peep by ATV in Killington, Vermont

 Star foliage: World-famous red maples

 Peak overall color: Early to mid-October (maples tend to turn earlier than oaks and birches so you can find spectacular color—and fewer crowds—if you visit in mid to late September)